dvtrn-pro/clickfix-detector/README.md

 - How Sysmon captures process creation events on Windows
-- Why parent-child process relationships are a red flag (Word should never open a command shell during normal use)
+- Why parent-child process relationships are a red flag (Word/Excel should never open a command shell during normal use)
 - What Base64 encoded PowerShell commands look like and why attackers use them to hide what they're doing
 - How to map what I was seeing to MITRE ATT&CK techniques